 Enneagram twos are relational and selfless people.
 They are caring and generous, aiming to please.
 Type two is loving and giving in nature, sometimes to a fault.

-The nine enneagram numbers are divided into three categories of expression: Action, Feeling, and Thinking.
-An enneagram two is situated within the feeling center.
-However, their feelings are oriented toward others.
-Because of this, twos typically are empathetic, supportive, generous, and relationally-driven.
+The nine enneagram numbers exist within three categories of expression: Action, Feeling, and Thinking.
+Enneagram type twos are in the feeling center and measure success according to the health of their relationships.
+Because of this, the twos typically are empathetic, supportive, generous, and relationally driven.

 The core desire of a two is to be appreciated.

-The message a two most wants to hear is, “You are so loveable and wanted.”
+The message the two most want to hear is, “You are so loveable and wanted.”

 The gifts of an Enneagram Two include:

-- Warm: Their demonstrative and warm nature makes it easy for others to connect with Twos and they are generally very likable.
+- Warm: Their demonstrative and friendly nature makes it easy for others to connect with Twos, and they are generally very likable.

 - Giving: Twos are caring and can anticipate the needs of others, generously giving of themselves to others.

-- People-Centred: The Two’s focus on building relationships will impact positively on their capacity to step into roles where client and people relationships matter.
+- People-Centred: The Two’s focus on building relationships will positively impact their capacity to step into roles where client and people relationships matter.

-- Sacrificing: To support and be there for others, Twos will put their own needs and feelings on the backburner.
+- Sacrificing: Twos will put their own needs and feelings on the backburner to support and be there for others.

 - Praising: Being around complimentary, supportive Twos can make people feel very special, giving them a confidence boost.
 (Integrative9.com)

-Considering these traits, an enneagram two is commonly referred to as the “helper” or “caregiver”.
+Because of these traits, an enneagram two is commonly known as the “helper” or “caregiver.”
 Therefore, enneagram type two careers that provide an opportunity to respond to others’ needs, be relational, and help make a difference will allow them to naturally lean into their giftings and personality traits.

 Key Motivations That Should Influence Enneagram Type 2 Careers